 We consider our campus a treasure and take seriously our responsibility to care for it.
 The Haverford College Arboretum, along with College faculty, staff, students, alumni, friends, and volunteers, all contribute in various ways to maintaining healthy campus ecosystems, which are essential to the continued vitality and enjoyment of our landscape.
 These projects are among the many initiatives we have taken on to promote a healthy living environment for Haverford's diverse inhabitants.
+Download our Strategic Plan to learn more.
+Make a gift to support the Arboretum's ongoing tree revitalization program.

 During the spring and summer of 2017, the three-acre Duck Pond was restored after accumulated silt posed a threat to the entire ecosystem.
 The large pond was drained and a certified wildlife removal firm, in accordance with state law, re-homed fish, turtles, and frogs to natural bodies of water (such as Darby Creek) and brought the non-native fish (koi and goldfish) to a College rescue team which cared for them in holding pools while they awaited homes.
 As a result of these efforts, the Duck Pond will remain a vibrant ecosystem teeming with fish, turtles, and other life.